keyquesttech/replikate/README.md

  - Most of the time to print more parts you need more bed, not height.
  - Splitting parts in to multiple smaller parts is an option if you're desperate for Z volume.

-**If I have a V0 can I upgrade? -** Realistically speaking yes, however it's not cheap and most parts are designed to be printed in [SLS](https://3d.jlcpcb.com/).
+**If I have a V0 can I upgrade? -** Realistically speaking yes, however it's not cheap and most parts are designed to be printed in [SLS](https://3d.jlcpcb.com/) or CNC machined.

 <h1 align="center">Electronics:</h1>